nsbradford/VimGPT/README.md

 There are two common options for using LLM agents to edit files:
 1. **Rewrite the entire file**: reliable, but very expensive (in time and tokens), and for small changes/big files it is incredibly wasteful and difficult to interpret where the change was made.
 2. **Make a patch**: using a patch format such as [UDF](https://en.wikipedia.org/wiki/Diff) can make edits much faster and more clear, but is highly error-prone as the current generation of LLMs often make mistakes with line numbers, leading spaces, capitalization, etc.
+3. **Roll your own editor**: this can work pretty well, but 1) the models don't have training data on your custom format, and 2) now you're maintaining a custom format.

-**The Solution**: Instead of asking the agent to call a tool with the new contents, give the agent an "Editor" tool which drops into a sub-agent with appropriate context.
+**The Solution**: Instead of asking the agent to call a tool with the new contents, give the agent a "Editor" tool which drops into a sub-agent with appropriate context.
 The simulated editor shows the state of the editor in plaintext, takes individual keystrokes, and reflects updates.
-This can be conceptualized as individual keystrokes forming tools.
-And why invent your own when Vim already exists?
+And why invent your own editor when LLMs already know about Vim?

 ### Drawbacks
+- VimGPT's performance varies considerably depending on your chosen agent runtime, as the central challenge is managing history and intention while chaining many commands.
-- This tends to be quite fast, but does consume a lot of requests because each command is its own request.
+- VimGPT tends to be quite fast, but does consume a lot of requests because each command is its own request.
-- GPT-3.5 struggles with doing things logically in Vim, so you are limited to GPT-4.
-(Claude-2.0 untested so far).

 ## Installation